SushantPrasad13/Student_personal_Portfolio/README.md

  Student Personal Portfolio Website

-**Project Members** :- Sushant Prasad, Chandani Yadav and Khushi Saroj **Contrubtions of members**:- -Sushant Prasad Created the web app by using the following language, HTML, CSS and JS.
+**Project Members** :- Sushant Prasad, Chandani Yadav and Khushi Saroj

+**Contrubtions of members**:- -Sushant Prasad Created the web app by using the following language, HTML, CSS and JS.
-                          -Chandani Yadav and Khushi Saroj deployed the project in azure by using it's service that is app service, applications insights and language studio in that we created a chat bot.
+                               **.**Chandani Yadav and Khushi Saroj deployed the project in azure by using it's service that is app service, applications insights and language studio in that we created a chat bot.

 **Project Description :**